How to Care for Formica Cinerea

 Introduction

-Formica cinerea is a medium-sized fast-growing species of ant, very easy to find all across the European continent.
-If provided with the right nutrients and temperature, the colonies of this species can easily reach 10.000 workers in less than 4 years!
+Formica cinerea is a medium-sized, fast-growing species of ant, very easy to find all across the European continent.
+If provided with the right nutrients and temperature, the colonies of this species can easily reach 10,000 workers in less than 4 years!

 Like other species from the same genus, the workers of Formica cinerea can spray formic acid.
 They use this highly effective defense system to fight any potential enemy that tries to attack the colony, forcing them to flee.